Human Core Experience

 Individual experience of existence, and everything this includes, is an absolute personal and indivisible whole.
 We can try to share this with others but there are no physical means to let others see the whole content of our minds.
 So we will never know what the other person actually is seeing.

-Ancient observations of mental processes have for thousands of years triggered the study of deep mental experiences, resulting in theories and concepts which eventually have evolved into philosophical schools and religious doctrines, supposedly based on logical ”truth”, but without procedures and instruments to show this truth.
-This was once the only way to find explanations for the mystery of existence.
-But with the introduction of natural science there emerged a pronounced difference between the rather weak interest invested in mental awareness of existence and the very pronounced interest invested in complicated theories and technologies for measurement and logical calculation of the physical world.
+Ancient observations of mental processes have for thousands of years triggered the study of deep mental experiences, resulting in theories and concepts which eventually have evolved into philosophical schools and religious doctrines, supposedly based on logically achieved ”truth”, but without procedures and instruments to prove this truth.
+Historically this was for many the only way to find explanations for the mystery of existence.
+But with the introduction of natural science there emerged a pronounced difference between a rather weak interest invested in mental awareness of existence and the very pronounced interest invested in complicated theories and technologies for measurement and logical calculation of the physical world.

 In this search for what we are, and where we are, it should be important to give the same value of interest to the understanding of mental awareness and mental experience as to the mainly physical and material exploration of the world.
 This could, combined with a great deal of humility instead of our common overconfidence in a supposed ”truth”, lead to a genuine ”human core research”.
 A science wich has the same respect for the mental part of human awareness as for that which we understand as fysikal and material parts of existence.
 This would help us in our search for a greater dimension of which we may be part but barely can imagine.